datacarpentry/datacarpentry.github.io/pages/involved-instructor.md

 ---

 Data Carpentry workshops are taught by trained, peer, volunteer instructors.
-We work with the [Software Carpentry Foundation](http://software-carpentry.org) to develop and deliver an Instructors Training program.
+We work with the [Software Carpentry Foundation](http://software-carpentry.org) to develop and deliver an Instructor Training program.
 This program teaches instructional pedagogy as well as the practicalities of teaching a Software or Data Carpentry workshop.

 Instructors teach workshops in their local area or have the opportunity to travel to